Srikarmk/100-days-of-code-Srikar/README.md

 ✅Learnt about Classes and constructors in js.
 ✅Tried a leetcode problem but failed.

+## Day 56 of #100DaysOfCode

+✅Started Async js - callbacks , setinterval and timeouts.
+✅Solved a leetcode problem add 2 integers.

+Travelling today so no more work.
 Had a restless day 😩.